 4. Monoclonal Antibodies

 Monoclonal antibodies are lab-produced molecules that can bind to specific targets on cancer cells.
-Some monoclonal antibodies mark cancer cells so that the immune system can recognize and destroy them, while others deliver cytotoxic substances directly to cancer cells.
+Some monoclonal antibodies mark cancer cells so that the immune system can recognise and destroy them, while others deliver cytotoxic substances directly to cancer cells.
 Rituximab (Rituxan) and trastuzumab (Herceptin) are examples of monoclonal antibodies used in cancer treatment.
+Their precision allows doctors to attack tumours without causing widespread damage to normal tissues.

 5. Cytokines